LaganYT/LTunes-Flutter/README.md

 ## Bug fixes
 - Fix the total song duration not showing up on ios when playing a song from a url
+- Fix issue where downloads disapear everytime i install an update or install a new build